apexnova08/apexnova08/README.md

   I'm @apexnova08, a Computer Science graduate who likes to play videogames and do Computer Sciency stuff!

 ### Portfolio
-  For more information about me, you can check out my porfolio below:<br />
+  For more information about me, you can check out my porfolio linked below:<br />
   https://apexnova08.github.io/tonydiesta/<br />

 ### Contact: